DeVos defends plan to eliminate Special Olympics funding

 Special Olympics Chairman Tim Shriver on Wednesday pushed back against the proposed cut.

+The Trump administration tried to eliminate Special Olympics funding in its previous budget proposal, too, but Congress ultimately increased funding for the group.
+Lawmakers indicated that the latest attempt will also fail.

+“Our Department of Education appropriations bill will not cut funding for the program,” said Sen. Roy Blunt, R-Mo., chairman of the Senate subcommittee over the education budget.
+Blunt said he’s a “longtime supporter” of the group and recently attended its World Games.

-House Democrats grilled DeVos at a budget hearing Tuesday, asking how she could cut the group’s funding while calling for a $60 million increase in charter school funding, which has been a signature issue for DeVos.
+DeVos is expected to present her budget to Blunt’s panel Thursday, just days after being grilled over it in the House.
+Democrats on a House subcommittee asked DeVos how she could cut Special Olympics funding while calling for a $60 million increase in charter school funding.

 “Once again, I still can’t understand why you would go after disabled children in your budget.
 You’ve zeroed that out.
 It’s appalling,” Rep. Barbara Lee, D-Calif., said at the hearing.

-DeVos replied that she thinks the group is “awesome” but should be supported by philanthropy.
+DeVos told the panel that her department “had to make some difficult decisions,” adding that the Special Olympics is best supported by philanthropy.

-Following the budget hearing, Twitter was alight with comments from parents, advocates and celebrities who slammed DeVos and voiced support for the Special Olympics.
+Following the hearing, Twitter was alight with comments from parents, advocates and celebrities who slammed DeVos and urged her to rethink the proposal.

 Former Ohio Gov. John Kasich, a Republican, called the proposal outrageous.
 Kasich, who also represented Ohio in the U.S. House, said that when he was on the budget committee, “these types of programs were off limits — for good reason.”

-Others who spoke out included Julie Foudy , former captain of the U.S. women’s soccer team, and actress Marlee Matlin , who said the benefits of the Special Olympics are “immeasurable.”
+Others opposing DeVos included Julie Foudy , former captain of the U.S. women’s soccer team, and actress Marlee Matlin , who said the benefits of the Special Olympics are “immeasurable.”

-Some Special Olympics athletes joined in supporting the group, including Derek “Tank” Schottle, who posted a video that had been viewed more than 100,000 times by Wednesday.
+Some Special Olympics athletes joined in to support the group, including Derek “Tank” Schottle, who posted a video that had been viewed more than 140,000 times by Wednesday.

 “Win or lose, we’re all winners in our hearts,” he said.
 “What warms peoples’ hearts is we’re all humans, just like everybody else.”

-Note: This article has been corrected to fix typographical errors in a statement from Tim Shriver that was provided by NBC.